ale1800/YULC/README.md

 ## YULC'S FISRT CONFIGURATION

 According to your type of setup, you'll want to set YULC and strips to be powered in the the best way possibile.
-Follow this steps to determine all the jumpers selection you need according to how [they works](#yulc-settings-explanation):
+Follow this steps to determine all the jumpers selection you need according to how [they work](#yulc-settings-explanation):

 ![Settings_flow](https://github.com/ale1800/YULC/blob/main/images/Jumper%20settings.png)